nateforsyth/nateforsyth.github.io/_posts/2019-06-25-improving-console-logging-spfx-revisited.md

 ![Styling Console Logging extension - styled logging simplified](/img/StylingConsoleLogging10.png)

-I've begun to implement this across our entire SPFx Extensions solution.
+I've begun to implement this across the entirety of our SPFx Extensions projects/solutions.
 I'm using differing `trace` tokens so that I can toggle each Extension into trace mode quickly and in isolation to each other by making them more verbose.
+I am also applying different colours to each so that they can be picked out when they're not isolated.

-Toggling two different Extensions into trace mode together is now trivial, e.g. `?traceImprovedConsoleLoggingApplicationCustomizer&traceMenuStylingOverrideApplicationCustomizer`.
+Toggling two different Extensions into trace mode together is now trivial, e.g. URL: `https://[tenantName].sharepoint.com/sites/[siteName]?traceImprovedConsoleLoggingApplicationCustomizer&traceMenuStylingOverrideApplicationCustomizer`.

 Clean.
 Efficient.
 Extensible... just the way I like it!

+Let me know your thoughts.
 Until next time.
-Let me know your thoughts.